Alternative Thinking. The Mental Habit that limits your options.

 But the man is not important in the story.
-It’s really irrelevant if there is violence of any kind.
-When Kat feels really unhappy and alone she calls her friend, and complain what the guy did and didn’t do, etc.
+When Kat feels really unhappy and alone she calls her friend, and complain what the guy did again.

 And from time to time the friend will bring up a question: “Well, so leave!
-Why don’t you just leave?
-How long are you going to suffer?
-You’ve been on the antidepressants for how long?”
+What are you getting out of this?
+How long are you going to suffer?”

 To which Kathleen replies: